WhyN0t101/WhyN0t101/README.md

 ---
 ## Hello, I'm Tiago 👋
-I'm a 21-year programmer from Portugal.
+I'm a 22-year programmer from Portugal.

-- 🔭 I’m currently a CyberSecurity student at IPL.
+- 🔭 Currently a CyberSecurity student at IPL.
 - ⚡Graduated in Computer Engineering.

 **Languages and Tools:**